AliceAndree/odin-library/README.md

 # The Odin Project - Library

-## This is an exercise from [The Odin Project](https://www.theodinproject.com/)'s Jullstack Javascript Path about JS Objects.
+## This is an exercise from [The Odin Project](https://www.theodinproject.com/)'s Fullstack JS Path about Objects & Constructors.

 ## The main features are to be able to add, delete or upadte reading status of a book.